What Are Zero-Day Attacks & How Can I Prevent Them?

 There are various mechanisms by which threat actors launch attacks exploiting zero-day vulnerabilities.
 Typically, they involve targeting a system with malware once a criminal has found a way to exploit an unpatched vulnerability in a web browser or application.
 Malware usually arrives via email, and is downloaded when a user either clicks through a malicious link or downloads a malicious attachment.

 Once downloaded, the attacker’s malware infiltrates a company’s files, stealing confidential data such as social security numbers, login information and passwords.
 Business plans and trade secrets are equally vulnerable.
 Any information that can either be used or sold is an attractive target in a zero-day attack.
+Zero-day malware accounted for over 50% of all malware blocked in Q3 2020, an increase of 14% year on year.

 Who do Zero-Day Exploits Target?